Quentique/WordBook/README.md

 To download my software, go to the bin/ directory and choose your version !

-THE SOFTWARE IS UNDER THE INTERNATIONAL CREATIVE COMMONS'S LICENCE !!!
+THE SOFTWARE IS UNDER THE INTERNATIONAL CREATIVE COMMONS'S LICENCE  BY-NC-SA !!!